Twelve-Day War: 13 June

 After the Israeli attack, Iranian leaders promised a "harsh response", with attacks against Israeli and US forces in military bases across the Middle East.
 Shortly thereafter, Iran launched missiles and drones at military bases and air bases under the codename Operation True Promise III.
 These included more than 100 Shahed drones, according to IDF Brigadier General Effie Defrin.
-The US evacuated some of its troops from in Iraq and also authorized the evacuation of family members of US troops across the region.
+The US evacuated some of its troops from Iraq and also authorized the evacuation of family members of US troops across the region.
 Around 9 p.m.
-IDT—10 minutes before dozens of missiles hit—Israeli citizens received phone alerts about an incoming attack.
-Some Iranian missiles hit targets in Tel Aviv including the Kirya military headquarters near Begin Road; others were shot down.
+IDT—10 minutes before dozens of missiles hit—Israeli citizens received IDF Home Front Command phone alerts about an incoming attack.
+Some Iranian missiles hit targets in Tel Aviv including the Da Vinci high-rise apartment building and shopping centre on the corner of Leonardo da Vinci and Kaplan Streets immediately bordering the Kirya military headquarters near Begin Road; others were shot down.
 Sirens were activated in Amman, Jordan's capital.
 Some drones were intercepted by the Royal Jordanian Air Force in Jordanian air space; some by the IAF over Saudi Arabia and Syria.
 Various Israeli sources said that an order for Israeli civilians to seek shelter was later lifted, suggesting that a majority or all of the drones were destroyed.
 An intercepted drone fell on a house and wounded three people in Irbid, Jordan.

 Several hours later, Iranian state media announced that accurate military and intelligence sites had been targeted in retaliation for earlier Israeli attacks on Iranian territory.

 At least 63 Israelis were injured: one critically, one seriously, eight mildly, and the rest lightly, according to Magen David Adom.
 One civilian woman later died of her wounds.
 Seven soldiers were lightly injured.
 The Israel Fire and Rescue Services rescued two people from a building struck in Tel Aviv, while the IDF's Home Front Command rescued another civilian from a building in the city.
 The IDF estimated that around 150 ballistic missiles were fired in two waves during the attack, which did little damage.
 Al-Mayadeen reports that Iranian missiles struck a nuclear energy research facility in Tel Aviv.
 The Israeli military has prohibited the public from sharing photos and videos depicting the damage and destruction resulting from the Iranian missile attack.
 Elsewhere, The Houthis fired a ballistic missile from Yemen at Jerusalem.
 It landed in Sa'ir, West Bank, injuring five Palestinians, including three children.